Critics expect chaos under Illinois bail ban despite ruling

 Raoul said the matter would be settled by the Illinois Supreme Court, the direct appeal forum for constitutional questions.
 A spokesman expected an appeal to be filed Thursday.

 Pretrial release became a lightning rod.
 Republicans claim it will mean the release of violent criminal suspects with no assurances they'll return for trial.
-Proponents say it's unfair that a person with limited resources has to stay jailed before trial while a wealthy one can bail out.
+But proponents say it's unfair that a person with limited resources has to stay jailed before trial while a wealthy one can bail out.

 Cunnington was swayed by the plaintiffs' argument that the state constitution provides for bail in stating, "All persons shall be bailable by sufficient sureties," while Raoul's staff contended that the statement merely assures defendants that there's a way out pending trial.